International Shipping of Bulk Milk Chillers: A Practical Guide

 Shock Absorption and Bracing

 Clearly mark the crate with handling instructions, weight, dimensions, fragile warnings, and any necessary IMO markings (if hazardous materials are involved).
-Clear labeling ensures safe handling throughout the shipping process.
+Clear labelling ensures safe handling throughout the shipping process.

-Arrange transport using lowboy trailers, heavy-lift vehicles, or other specialized equipment suitable for oversized cargo.
-Specialized vehicles are essential for safe and efficient transport of oversized cargo.
+Arrange transport using lowboy trailers, heavy-lift vehicles, or other specialised equipment suitable for oversized cargo.
+Specialised vehicles are essential for the safe and efficient transport of oversized cargo.

 Route Planning and Permits